Sage/streamlinejs/tutorial/tutorial.md

 ## [Parallelizing](tuto7._js)

 So far so good.
 But the code that we have written executes completely sequentially.
-So we only start the directory search after having obtained a response from Google and we only start the Mongo search after having completed the directory search.
+So we only start the directory search after having obtained the response from Google and we only start the Mongo search after having completed the directory search.
 This is very inefficient.
-We should run the 3 search operations in parallel.
+We should run these 3 independent search operations in parallel.

 This is where _futures_ come into play.
 The principle is simple: if you call an asynchronous function with `null` instead of `_`, the function returns a _future_ `f` that you can call later as `f(_)` to obtain the result.